Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Topeka, KS.
-A Zillow study shows solar panels increase home value by 4.1% on average nationwide.
-For a typical Topeka home valued at $150,000, this represents approximately $6,150 in added value.
+Yes, solar panels typically increase home value in Topeka.
+Research from Zillow shows solar panels increase home values by an average of 4.1% nationally.
+For a median-priced Topeka home, this could mean thousands of dollars in added equity.